-In terms of core metropolitan connectivity (CMC), the flooding also blocked urban arteries that had a high edge betweenness centrality value, such as Avenida Presidente Castelo Branco and BR-290 Freeway (shown in Fig 7), resulting in a severe 59.14 % loss of centrality.
-In fact, as a temporary measure in response to the emergency, these two roads were part of a humanitarian corridor to ensure supply and access by emergency vehicles 3.In contrast, roads away from the River Gravatar ́ and located in the inner city, such as Avenida Protásio Alves, maintained or slightly increased their level of connectivity.
-Given the strategic function of these arterial roads for urban mobility in the metropolitan region of Porto Alegre, the flood reduced the core metropolitan connectivity of these roads by a 92%
+In terms of CM connectivity, the flooding also blocked urban arteries that had a high edge betweenness centrality value, such as Avenida Presidente Castelo Branco and BR-290 Freeway (shown in Fig. 7), resulting in a severe 59% loss of centrality.
+In fact, as a temporary measure in response to the emergency, these two roads were part of a humanitarian corridor to ensure supply and access by emergency vehicles .
+In contrast, roads away from the River Gravatar ́ and located in the inner city, such as Avenida Protásio Alves, maintained or slightly increased their level of connectivity.
+Given the strategic function of these arterial roads for urban mobility in the metropolitan region of Porto Alegre, the flood reduced the CM connectivity of these roads by a 92%.